Educational Researcher Option

 Oral Comprehensive Exam - Thesis Defense

-When the committee members have read and evaluated the thesis, the student will give a 1-2 hour oral presentation and thesis defense to the Master’s Committee.
+Following the Written Comprehensive Exam, the student will give an oral presentation and defense of the thesis.
 Students can be queried about all areas of program content during the oral presentation and thesis defense.
 The presentation will be evaluated for research content and oral competency.

 The committee chair will facilitate the meeting and the order of questioning.
 Committee members can ask follow-up and clarifying questions in all areas.
 At the completion of the questioning and in the absence of the student, the entire committee will discuss their evaluation of the oral presentation and thesis defense.
 The chair will lead the committee to a determination regarding the passing or failing of both the written and oral components of the thesis.